Jasonseti/Jasonseti/README.md

 I'm an IT undergraduate that loves Animation, 3DGraphics, and Artificial Intelligence.
 Love to read books about history and earth science.

+I'm currently on my undergraduate studies at Petra Christian University.
+I majored in Computer Science and focused on Deep Learing.
+I love to try and make many different Deep Learning Models from Classification Models, Object Detection, Transformers, Generative AI, NLP, and more.
+I am currently making a Generative AI using GAN to generate cloud images based on conditions.

+My hobbies includes modelling with Blender, creating music, drawing anime, and reading books, especially about the ancient China.
+In the future, I plan to integrate all of my knowledge to make my own Animated Movies.

 <!--
 **Jasonseti/Jasonseti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.